kwyjad/Spagbot_metac-bot/resolver/tests/README.md

 ### Hermetic connector tests
 Header tests set `RESOLVER_SKIP_IFRCGO=1` and `RESOLVER_SKIP_RELIEFWEB=1` so no network is required.
 Each connector must still produce a CSV with the canonical header (even if empty).

+### ReliefWeb PDF tests

+`resolver/tests/ingestion/test_reliefweb_pdf.py` monkeypatches the PDF text extraction helper so we can exercise parsing, precedence, and delta logic using plain strings.
+No binary fixtures are required; see `resolver/tests/fixtures/reliefweb_pdfs/README.md` for details.